n-schilling/aws-delete-default-vpc/README.md

   * organization_account_id: The AWS account it of the AWS Organization main account
 3. run ```sls deploy``` to deploy the solution

+:exclamation: The serverless output while action 3 will mention:

+> WARNING: Function function has timeout of 180 seconds, however, it's attached to API Gateway so it's automatically limited to 30 seconds.

+The function is called asynchronously; therefore, you can ignore this message.

-The endpoint URL and the key can be found in the output of the serverless deploy.
-The account id for the account where the default VPC needs to be deleted must be provided via URL parameter "account_id".
+The endpoint URL and the key can be found in the output of the serverless deployment.
+The account id for the account where the default VPC needs to be deleted must be provided via URL parameter ```account_id```.

 ### Undeploy